-CRP is a marker of low-grade inflammation and stress that increases your risk of chronic diseases.
-Read on to find out how to keep your CRP levels at bay naturally.
+CRP is a marker of low-grade inflammation and stress that increases your risk of heart diseases.
+Read on to find out about the different lifestyle and dietary strategies that can help keep your CRP levels at bay.

 The amount of exercise needed to lower CRP levels is relatively modest.
-The total energy expenditure needed is estimated to be just 368 – 1,050 calories/week .
+Scientists have made an estimate that the total energy expenditure needed was 368 – 1,050 calories/week .

-However, CRP levels can also increase post-exercise when the exercise is stressful and causes tissue damage.
-The amount of production of CRP depends on the duration, intensity, type of exercise and the distance traveled by an individual.
-CRP increases more in exercises with more distance traveled .
+However, CRP levels can also increase after exercise when the exercise is stressful and causes tissue damage.
+CRP levels, in this case, will depend on the duration, intensity, type of exercise, and the distance traveled by an individual.
+CRP increases more in exercises with more distance traveled (endurance exercise) .

 The exercise of all-out intensity and relatively short duration, no matter what type, does not elicit a significant change in CRP for the 1-hour to 5-hour period of rest following the exercise .